hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 Middleware follow the same RequestContext conventions and recommendations as Routes.
 There's one distinction between Routes in that middleware can modify the request context.

+In many applications, Middleware can be re-used across multiple routes.
+By using a generic middleware, you can ensure that the middleware is applicable to a variety of routes or route groups.

 ```swift
 public struct AuthenticationGuardMiddleware<Context: AuthRequestContext>: RouterMiddleware {
     public init() {}